Cudy - AX3000 Gigabit Mesh Wi-Fi 6 Router, WR3000 1.0

 r/HomeNetworking • Home mesh network advice ->There's ethernet to every floor?
 You don't need mesh then, just enough WiFi access points to get coverage Honestly you might find even just two AX3000 devices are good enough, that's all I have covering a 3 story, 4 bedroom house.
 You might not get gigabit speeds over the WiFi in every corner of the house, but you can go by ethernet for the devices like PC's that matter, and still have a plenty fast WiFi connection (in the region of 300-600mbits) everywhere else A couple of Cudy WR3000, WR3000S or WR3000H would be within budget and if you were feeling adventurous they can be flashed to OpenWrt

-r/openwrt • What's your favourite OpenWRT router?
-Which would you love to buy today? ->If you're planning to buy one, go for the WR3000s.
+r/openwrt • Which OLD (and cheap!)
+OpenWrt router has the best WiFi5/6 performance? ->If you're planning to buy one, go for the WR3000s.
 It has 128MB ROM compared to 16MB on the non-S variant.

 r/openwrt • Cudy WR3000 good enough? ->Get the WR3000s.
 It also has slightly better antennas other than the increase in ROM size.
 I recently upgraded to it from the WR3000.
 Check in Tech Somahar to see if they have it in stock.
 Most other shops are out of stock for that model.